dlt-hub/dlt/docs/website/docs/dlt-ecosystem/file-formats/parquet.md

 # Parquet file format

-[Apache Parquet](https://en.wikipedia.org/wiki/Apache_Parquet) is a free and open-source column-oriented data storage format in the Apache Hadoop ecosystem. dlthub is able to store data in this format when configured to do so.
+[Apache Parquet](https://en.wikipedia.org/wiki/Apache_Parquet) is a free and open-source column-oriented data storage format in the Apache Hadoop ecosystem. dlt is able to store data in this format when configured to do so.

 To use this format you need a `pyarrow` package.
-You can get this package as an `dlt` extra as well:
+You can get this package as a `dlt` extra as well:
 ```sh
 pip install dlt[pyarrow]
 ```